 Convert merged stitches to outlines.
 This option performs a STO on the Stitch file first and then merges the resulting Outline segments.
 Convert merged stitches to outlines is ideal for major editing such as density reduction or vertex editing.

-With the Merge Design 🛂 Tool, you can merge a design with fish underwater with another design containing additional fish to create a unique effect.
+With the Merge Design Tool, you can merge with another design to create a unique effect.

 To merge designs: